Skip to content

 Ways to keep your spirits up

-Winter can be a tough time.
-Shorter days and bad weather can make it much more difficult to get out and about – and you might find your mood is lower, too.
-But there are things you can do to feel better.
+Shorter days and cold, wet weather can make winter a tough time.
+You might find it more difficult to get out and about and find that your mood is lower, too.
+The good news is that there are things you can do to feel better.

 Stay connected

-You might be choosing to meet up in person less often this winter – but a phone call or video call with a loved one can make a huge difference to how we feel.
+You might choose to meet up in person less often during the winter – but a phone call or video call with a loved one can make a huge difference to how we feel.

 Whether it's just picking up the phone when you fancy a chat, or making it a regular part of your routine, it's important to stay connected.